Tampa Bay Markets drive millions in local growth

 “Gulf Coast Sourdough created a sandwich shop after starting with us,” Ferrecchia said.
 “It’s sad when they outgrow us, but it’s amazing to see their success.”

-The model works in reverse, too.
-Established businesses use markets to promote existing locations or introduce new products.
 “Back in 2010, Bavaro’s Italian restaurant sold sauces at our Hyde Park market,” she said.
-“It helped them get into Costco and Whole Foods.”
+“That helped them get into Costco and Whole Foods.”

 A smiling vendor stands under a fringed umbrella surrounded by handmade tumblers and clothing racks at the Fresh Market at Hyde Park Village, part of the Tampa Bay Markets network.